lyy005/Aphid_AL4_chromosome_assembly/README.md

 Scripts can be found: ./step_1.2/cmd.sh

+The R script for Figure 2 can be found under: ./step_1.2/

 ### 1.3 - Sequencing depth evaluation and Heterozygosity calculation:
 Data and scripts can be found: ./step_1.3/

+The R script for Figure 3 is also under: ./step_1.3/

 ## 2 - Genome Annotation using WQ_MAKER: